9. Glimpse

 Blue skies, red clouds, constant shining sun, void of darkness.

 Bright...
-Everything was always bright.
+Everything was bright.
+A rarity in this world.

 Birds sang with words.
 An absurdity that she learned to accept.